NSCN(IM) urges different Naga groups to be on board for

 Consequently the Centre and NSCN(IM) embarked on political negotiations from 1997 and after series of intensive negotiations signed the historic Framework Agreement on August 3, 2015 based on the "recognized unique history" of the Nagas, it said.
 Taking account of the commitment and assurance of the GoI on the issues of Naga national flag and Constitution to resolving them at the earliest time, the two parties have mutually agreed upon to go for final touch on the agreed competencies for conclusion, the NSCN(IM) statement said.

 "Now therefore, when the Government of India is prepared to make the final agreement with the NSCN(IM) on the basis of the Framework Agreement all Nagas should also be equally prepared," it said.
-Stating that Unity for the historic tasks ahead is indispensable, the NSCN(IM) said Now is the time for the Nagas to unite so that together we move forward to the new era; together we build a land of milk and honey.
+Stating that Unity for the historic tasks ahead is indispensable, the NSCN(IM), a major insurgent group of the North East, said Now is the time for the Nagas to unite so that together we move forward to the new era; together we build a land of milk and honey.

 The Framework Agreement came after over 80 rounds of negotiations spanning 18 years, with the first breakthrough in 1997 when the ceasefire agreement was sealed after decades of insurgency in Nagaland which started soon after India's Independence in 1947.
 Centre's interlocutor and Nagaland Governor R N Ravi said on Thursday said that Nagas are at the cusp of history as a new dawn has begun for a new era of peace, unity and prosperity.